PaperFoxPaperFox

 2. Click on the track you want to configure

-3. In the Review Management section, toggle "Allow Editing After Acceptance" on
+3. In the Review Management section, find "Allow Editing After Acceptance" and toggle it on or off

 Allow Editing After Acceptance toggle in the Review Management card